d-ries/linux-essentials/09_usersandpermissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 ## Task 6
 Create the directory sturcture with the necessary users, groups and ACLs as show in the image below.
 ![foldersecurity](../../../images/09/folderSecurity.PNG)

+## Task 7
+Find out how to copy the ACL-configurations of one folder to another one.

+## Task 8
+Find out how to create a backup of the ACL-configurations set on a directory.